peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message ClearHeaders();

 Deletes all header fields in this message.
-Also clears this message's content disposition and resets its content type to MediaType.TextPlainAscii.
+Also clears this message's ontent disposition and resets its content type to ediaType.TextPlainAscii.

 <b>Return Value:</b>